Cancer: World Best Ever CAR-T Results have Just been Disclosed

 Ongoing research at TU München, in collaboration from Chiara Bonini of the San Raffaele Scientific Institute in Milan and Stanley Riddell at the Fred Hutchinson Cancer Research Center, has been focusing on potent T-cells.
 These are cells that can multiply and have a therapeutic effect even if only at very low numbers.

 In particular, central memory T-cells (TCMs) seem to fit this profile.
-A study using these new cells has had very good results, with rates of 94% of remissions for a late stage of Acute lymphoblastic leukaemia (ALL) and 80% for other blood cancers.
+A study using these new cells has had very good results, with remission rates of 94% for late-stage acute lymphoblastic leukaemia (ALL) and 80% for other blood cancers.

-These results are also in line with other encouraging results for CAR-T therapies.
-For example, the 93% remission rate of children with ALL from Novartis (Switzerland), the success of Cellectis (France) in a final attempt to save a baby girl in the UK.
+These results are in line with other encouraging results for CAR-T therapies.
+For example, the 93% remission rate of children with ALL from Novartis (Switzerland), the success of Cellectis (France) in a compassionate use case in the UK.

-Despite these potentially life-changing results, the researchers believe there is still work to be done regarding reduction of potential side effects and to adapt the therapy for treatment of other types of cancer.
+Despite these potentially life-changing results, the researchers believe there is still work to be done – especially regarding the reduction of potential side effects.
+Adapting CAR-T for the treatment of other types of cancer is also a challenge.

 The next stage of the research will be to engineer a safety mechanism in these highly potent cells by creating an ‘antibody-mediated cell toxicity‘.
 This means the CAR-T cells can be killed and stopped if side effects arise.
 Cellectis has also worked on controlling T-Cells, with their recent discovery of such a CAR-T on-off-switch.